jharwell/libra/docs/usage/project-local.rst

 predefined things in LIBRA to make your life easier.
 For what things LIBRA defines for you to use in this file, see below.

+..
+NOTE:: All cmake functions which LIBRA exposes are prefixed with ``libra_``;
+          all other functions should be considered not part of the API can can change at any time.

 Variables
 =========